Got some gaps in your A/B testing knowledge? No worries — we have you covered.

 Here you’ll find an A/B testing refresher and a list of fundamental concepts you should master and use when planning your next A/B test — or when communicating your online experiments’ findings.

-Keep this list handy, so you can refer to it whenever you need to.
+Bookmark this page, so you can refer to it whenever you need to.
 (And not because there’ll be a test at the end.
 Read on to find out if I’m kidding!)

 Let’s start down the rabbit hole.

 Of course, the obvious place to start is by defining what an A/B test is.
 A/B tests are now a standard tool for data scientists.
 When you browse on Netflix or Amazon, there’s a good chance you’re part of one or more experiments.

 An A/B test (also known as bucket testing or split testing) is the simplest kind of online controlled experiment.
 A/B tests set up a randomized allocation of visitors to two variants and compare the Conversion Rate, Clickthrough Rate, Revenue per Visitor, or a different Overall Evaluation Criterion (OEC), and see which one performs more successfully.

 For example, to establish whether showing more recommendations to shoppers will result in a higher Revenue per Visitor (RPV), you might want to show some of your visitors two recommendation widgets — while showing three to the rest.